How To Freeze Green Beans

 The first step in freezing vegetables (including green, wax, or Roma beans) is blanching.
 This step involves heating the vegetables through to kill the natural enzymes.
 Freezing vegetables without blanching (or under blanching them) causes deterioration of the plant matter, leading to loss of nutrients, flavor, color, and texture.

-For all 3 methods, begin by washing beans thoroughly and snipping the ends off.
+Begin by washing beans thoroughly and snipping the ends off.
 You can also snap them into smaller pieces or leave them whole depending on your preference.

 Boiling Water Blanching